nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The `delete-t` command:
 * Deletes a tag from the contact at the specified `PERSON_INDEX`.
 The `PERSON_INDEX` refers to the index number shown in the displayed contact list.
 * The `REMARK_INDEX`, `MODULE_INDEX`, `CCA_INDEX` and `MAJOR_INDEX` refer to the index of the tag shown in the respective tag types, from left to right, starting from index 1.

+<div style="page-break-after: always"></div>

-* For example, the Module tags are indexed from 1 to 3 as follows:
+For example, the Module tags are indexed from 1 to 3 as follows:

 ![DeleteTagIndexContactExample](images/DeleteTagIndexContactExample.png)